GLONASS gets Nokia backing, aims to rival COMPASS

 The move will help to speed up the penetration of the technology in the consumer markets, with the local market being only a marginal slice of the area Russia is targeting with GLONASS.

-NIS GLONASS is a joint venture between Russian state company Russia Space Systems and oil-to-telecoms conglomerate Sistema.
+NIS GLONASS is a joint venture between Russian state space agency Roskosmos and oil-to-telecoms conglomerate Sistema.

 (Writing by Maria Kiselyova; Editing by Nicola Leske and Mike Nesbit)